ghuntley/ghuntley.github.io/microsoft-fsharp-developer-consultant-sydney-australia/index.md

 categories: f# fsharp developer consultant sydney australia lambdas higher-order-functions monoids mono xamarin cqrs ddd devops azure microservices nuget octopusdeploy teamcity appveyor coreclr corefx lisp haskell swift
 ---

 Geoffrey is extremely keen to hear from anyone looking to place software engineers at companies that are using the functional programming language F#.
-He is one of the maintainers of the popular ReactiveUI functional reactive programming MVVM framework for Xamarin/UWP/WPF written in C# and author of the project samples/documentation.
+He is one of the maintainers of the popular ReactiveUI functional reactive programming MVVM framework for Xamarin/UWP/WPF written in C#.

 He regularly does presentations on open-source technologies and has over 20 years industry experience as a T-shaped individual with deep technology, business and entrepreneurship experience.
 You will never see death by powerpoint on his watch - minimal, to the point, tied together with effective storytelling.
 He is comfortable switching between technical and non-technical styles of communication as needed to a variety of audiences.